fluo-projects/interactive_gnn_shedding/README.md

 ## Running the code

-For the pure pygame interface run
+For the pure pygame interactive interface run

 `$ python main.py`